CoreyJiang63/VideoQA/csv_prompt.md

 - Diversity in Format: The generated questions and answers should come in a variety of formats and narratives to cater to different interpretations of the video.

+- The scene information in the video:
+    - Depicts a collection of laboratory equipment meticulously arranged for scientific experiments.
+Numerous small cylindrical containers with white caps suggest storage for samples.
+A ceramic mortar and pestle are evident, designed for grinding or mixing.
+Various clear glass apparatuses, including flasks, beakers, and test tubes, are spread across the scene, some filled with distinct colored solutions.
+An eye-catching yellow test tube rack holds several test tubes with varied solutions.
+Dropper bottles of different shapes, some with colored contents, are interspersed throughout the setting.
+The display also features syringes, stoppers,  glass rods, transparent tubes and straws of varying lengths.
+Other notable items include a plastic funnel alongside a folded material, flexible hoses, and an iron stand equipped with clamps.
+There's an assortment of other small items that might be integral to specific experiments.

+    - This detailed inventory may not capture every single item present in the video; thus, attention should also be given to elements not explicitly mentioned in this description.

 ### 2） For generating answer:
 Based on the annotation, video and original answer: